adrianschubek/dir-browser/docs/docs/configuration/hashes.md

 }
 ```

+Or set it globally using the `HASH_REQUIRED` variable.

 :::warning
 This feature should not be used to restrict access as the hash is publicly available through the [API](http.mdx) if enabled.
 It is only meant to make an integrity verification of the file mandatory for every request.